MarioScripts/TwitchFollower/README.md

 # TwitchFollower

-TwitchFollower is a light-weight application that allows real-time notifications for your favourite streams.
+TwitchFollower is a lightweight application that allows real-time notifications for your favourite streams.

 This application allows you to:
 - Import your list of channels you are following and keep track of when they come online and change games